fredsarm/journeyNotes/Agile Methodologies and Project Management/Jira/Jira Notes.md

 - Service Management Projects.
 ### 1.3.1 Software Projects

-They are specifically designed to help software development teams manage their workflow, from planning and coding to testing and deployment.
-Software Projects typically
 - follow agile methodologies like Scrum or Kanban
 - are built around managing
 	- backlogs,